-The following comments should be added to the report to describe all of the pathogens that are included in the panel:

-The following organisms were tested for by FilmArray PCR: Acinetobacter baumannii, Candida albicans, Candida glabrata, Candida krusei, Candida parapsilosis, Candida tropicalis, Enterococcus, Enterobacteriaceae, Enterbacter cloacae complex, Escherichia coli, Haemophilus influenzae, Klebsiella oxytoca, Klebsiella pneumoniae, Listeria monocytogenes, Neisseria meningitidis, Proteus, Pseudomonas aeruginosa, Serratia marcescens, Staphylococcus, Staphylococcus aureus, Streptococcus, Streptococcus agalacticae (Group B), Streptococcus pneumoniae, and Streptococcus pyogenes (Group A).
+The following comments should be added to the report to describe all of the pathogens that are included in the panel: The following organisms were tested for by FilmArray PCR: Acinetobacter baumannii, Candida albicans, Candida glabrata, Candida krusei, Candida parapsilosis, Candida tropicalis, Enterococcus, Enterobacteriaceae, Enterobacter cloacae complex, Escherichia coli, Haemophilus influenzae, Klebsiella oxytoca, Klebsiella pneumoniae, Listeria monocytogenes, Neisseria meningitidis, Proteus, Pseudomonas aeruginosa, Serratia marcescens, Staphylococcus, Staphylococcus aureus, Streptococcus pyogenes (Group A).

-If applicable, add the following comment to describe all of the resistance genes included in the panel:

-The following resistance genes were tested for by FilmArray PCR: Van A/B (vancomycin-resistance genes for Enterococcus), mecA (methicillin-resistance gene for Staphylococcus), and KPC (carbapenem-resistance gene for any Enterobacteriaceae, Acinetobacter baumannii, and, Pseudomonas aeruginosa)
+If applicable, add the following comment to describe all of the resistance genes included in the panel: The following resistance genes were tested for by FilmArray PCR: van A/B (vancomycin-resistance genes for Enterococcus), mecA (methicillin-resistance gene for Staphylococcus), and KPC (carbapenem-resistance gene for any Enterobacteriaceae, Acinetobacter baumannii, and, Pseudomonas aeruginosa).
 If the FilmArray BCID Test Report indicates that the resistance gene test is not applicable (N/A), this comment does not need to be added.